RogueMacro/imgui-beef/README.md

 Generation happens at 06:00 UTC every day

 The generator uses the docking_inter branch of https://github.com/cimgui/cimgui.
 I have not made any other branches, so docking and viewports can be enabled on demand.
-It it however, not by default.
+It is however, not by default.

+## Usage

+Add the ImGui project along with the implementation you use, i.e. ImGuiImplGlfw if you're using GLFW.

+**Make sure to change the *C Library* property of *your* project to dynamic or else it won't work**